 - Advanced Placement, Honors, Dual Enrollment, or Career and Technical Education Credential In accordance with the Standards of Quality, students shall either (i) complete an Advanced Placement, honors, or dual enrollment course or (ii) earn a career and technical education credential approved by the board, except when a career and technical education credential in a particular subject area is not readily available or appropriate or does not adequately measure student competency, in which case the student shall receive satisfactory competency-based instruction in the subject area to satisfy the advanced studies diploma requirements.
 The career and technical education credential, when required, could include the successful completion of an industry certification, a state licensure examination, a national occupational competency assessment, or the Virginia workplace readiness assessment. - Virtual Course Students shall successfully complete one virtual course, which may be a non-credit-bearing course or a required or elective credit-bearing course that is offered online.
-The LCS Economics and Personal finance course has an online component that fulfills this requirement. - Training in emergency first aid, cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED) Students shall be trained in emergency first aid, CPR, and the use of AED, including hands-on practice of the skills necessary to perform cardiopulmonary resuscitation.
-Students with an IEP or 504 Plan that documents that they cannot successfully complete this training shall be granted a waiver from this graduation requirement, as provided in <a href="https://example.com/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sverses/by/sve - Demonstration of the five Cs Students shall acquire and demonstrate foundational skills in critical thinking, creative thinking, collaboration, communication, and citizenship in accordance with the Profile of a Virginia Graduate approved by the board. - If taken, the Algebra, Functions, and Data Analysis course must be taken before Algebra II. - See your counselor for specifics on Substitute Tests, Locally Awarded Verified Credits and Credit Accommodations in lieu of p assing SOL scores.
+The LCS Economics and Personal Finance course has an online component that fulfills this requirement. - Training in emergency first aid, cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED) Students shall be trained in emergency first aid, CPR, and the use of AED, including hands-on practice of the skills necessary to perform cardiopulmonary resuscitation.
+Students with an IEP or 504 Plan that documents that they cannot successfully complete this training shall be granted a waiver from this graduation requirement, as provided in 8VAC20-131-420 B. - Demonstration of the five Cs Students shall acquire and demonstrate foundational skills in critical thinking, creative thinking, collaboration, communication, and citizenship in accordance with the Profile of a Virginia Graduate approved by the board. - If taken, the Algebra, Functions, and Data Analysis course must be taken before Algebra II. - See your counselor for specifics on Substitute Tests, Locally Awarded Verified Credits and Credit Accommodations in lieu of passing SOL scores.